Traveling with Special Dietary Need

 Cruising

-One of the best ways to travel, if you have special dietary needs, is a cruise ship.
-Contact the ships’ dietary department at least ninety days prior to sailing to notify them of your specific needs.
-Cruise ship food service employees are usually very well versed in the special food needs of their patrons.
+One of the best ways to travel if you have special dietary needs is a cruise ship.
+Contact the ships’ dietary department at least ninety days before sailing to notify them of your needs.
+Cruise ship food service employees are usually very well-versed in the special food needs of their patrons.

 Amusement Parks